-• The MDP demonstrates how all parking needed by residents, workers, customers, and visitors will be provided.
+- The MDP demonstrates how all parking needed by residents, workers, customers, and visitors will be provided.
 Solutions may be shared or separate, structured on-site, off-site, above ground, or below ground.
-Any parking facilities must include car share, bicycle parking, and electric vehicle / electric bike charging infrastructure.

-- All parking solutions should minimize surface parking lots. - The MDP demonstrates how it will accommodate different modes of transportation, which may include bicycles, bike share, ride share, and transit. - Any commuter parking that is displaced will be replaced in a structure within the SAO.
+Any parking facilities must include car share, bicycle parking, and electric vehicle / electric bike charging infrastructure. - All parking solutions should minimize surface parking lots. - The MDP demonstrates how it will accommodate different modes of transportation, which may include bicycles, bike share, ride share, and transit. - Any commuter parking that is displaced will be replaced in a structure within minimum requirement for the affordable component will follow § 305-130, although it is highly desirable to exceed the quantity and/or level of affordability provided by the code minimums.